Mouse Arm – Causes, Symptoms and Ergonomic Solutions

 Recommended protection & support

-Relief is a key part of rehabilitation.
-A mouse arm brace, placed just below the elbow, reduces strain on the tendon attachment and relieves pain.
+Relief is a central part of rehabilitation.
+A mouse arm brace, placed just below the elbow, reduces the strain on the tendon attachment and relieves pain.
 Wrist supports can also help relieve the pressure on the forearm and reduce the risk of incorrect strain when working on a computer.
 Ergonomic aids, such as a vertical mouse or adjustable workstation, are often an important part of treatment.
 Stretching and exercises for the forearm can further enhance the healing process.
+See all our Mouse Arm protectors here.